What to do in a crisis

 You can contact:

-• Attend the Royal Liverpool Accident & Emergency Service asking to speak with the Mental Health Crisis Team
+• attend the Royal Liverpool Accident and Emergency Service asking to speak with the Mental Health Crisis Team

-• Or you can present at The Liverpool Light Mental Health Crisis Support 7 days per week 6pm-1am, 181-185 London Road, L3 8JG
+• present at The Liverpool Light Mental Health Crisis Support 7 days per week 6pm-1am, 181-185 London Road, L3 8JG

-• James’ Place offer crisis support for men at risk of suicide: Text JP to 85258 (24/7) or see their website.
+• contact James’ Place who offer crisis support for men at risk of suicide: Text JP to 85258 (24/7) or see their website.

-• The NHS helpline is also available for advice on 111
+• contact NHS helpline for advice on 111

 If you need urgent support but feel you can keep yourself safe until an appointment (with no immediate risk), then please contact your GP and ask for an emergency appointment.